 In continuation of part two.
-Ensure that your vmdk imageis attached to a image and step on a ESXi on ARM host.
+Ensure that your vmdk image is attached to a virtual machine on a ESXi ARM host.

 Ensure the image has a DVD drive attached, and ensure a Debian ARM iso is attached.
 Expand the disk image to a large size (20GB should be fine)

 Download a Debian recovery image such as debian-10.6.0-arm64-netinst.iso